Learn More: Declaration Form

 Egypt Declaration Form is part of the required documents you will need to enter Egypt.
 It DOES NOT replace a visa.
 If your country requires a visa, the immigration officers will ask for your Visa when you enter Egypt.
 Keep in mind some nationalities will require a paper visa.
 If that is your case, we suggest you contact your local embassy.

-To enter the country, unvaccinated travelers must show a printed negative COVID‑19 PCR test certificate from an accredited lab in English or Arabic taken within 72 hours before your departure.
-The certificate must be stamped by the laboratory or hospital and must include the following information:
+To enter the country, all unvaccinated travelers aged 12 years and older, including Egyptians, must show a printed negative COVID‑19 PCR test certificate or antigen test taken within 72 hours before departure from an accredited lab in English or Arabic

 All passengers must complete a health declaration form that will be provided on board the aircraft.
 Forms are also available from Egyptian tourism companies and their international counterparts.